 Makes 4 cups

 Rose hips produce a mild, tangy, fruity tea.
 Use them solo or combined with a hint of fresh spearmint or peppermint leaves.
-Chilled and sweetened with stevia, the tea is a vitamin-rich, sugar-free alternative to fruit juices or Kool-Aid that is appealing to kids and adults alike.
+Drink warm or chilled and sweetened with stevia, the tea is a vitamin-rich, sugar-free alternative to fruit juices or Kool-Aid that is appealing to kids and adults alike.

-1) Combine 4 rounded teaspoons cut-and-sifted rose hips (ground in a spice mill or not) or 4 tablespoons whole dried rose hips with 4 cups of water in a nonreactive saucepan.
+1) Combine 4 rounded teaspoons cut-and-sifted dried rose hips or 4 tablespoons whole dried rose hips with 4 cups of water in a nonreactive saucepan.
 Cover, bring to a boil, then simmer for 5 minutes.

 2) Alternatively, place fresh or crushed dried rose hips in a warmed teapot, pour boiling water over them, and steep, covered, for 10 minutes.